The CMA welcomes federal law on medical assisted dying

-In order to provide our members with the information they need, the CMA is currently developing the following educational offerings:
+In order to provide our members with the information they need, the CMA has developed the following educational offerings:

 Foundational online module:

 - to provide information on medical assistance in dying that may be of interest to all practising physicians, so they can (1) understand what is involved, (2) advise their patients and (3) make an informed decision about whether they should include this in their practice.

 - This module would not be expected to provide participants with the training needed to provide comprehensive care at the end of life or medical assistance in dying.

 Advanced face-to-face course:

 - to provide comprehensive education on topics related to end-of-life care, as well as advanced practical training for physicians who are considering offering medical assistance in dying to their patients.